-Among the 63,000 searches done on Google per second, 46% are made to access local information.
+Local SEO for small business is more important than ever.
+Among the 63,000 searches done on Google per second, 46% are made to access local information through local searches.
+This is why using the best seo services is so important.

-This is why effective content features not only relevant keywords but also helps point potential customers toward the business.
+This is also why effective content features, not only relevant keywords, but also helps point potential customers towards local businesses.

-As a small business owner, what are the first steps you need to take to get to the top of local search?
-Well, let’s understand what is first and then we’ll explain some quick things you can do today to get yourself ranked.
+As a business owner, what are the first steps you need to take to get to the top of local search?
+Well, let’s understand what is first and then we’ll explain some quick things you can do today to get yourself ranked, starting with local SEO.

 Go Deeper: More Resources on Local SEO: